-A look over to Trotanoy from a neighboring vineyard, Gombaude Guillot - November 2021
+A view over to Trotanoy from a neighboring vineyard, Gombaude Guillot - November 2021

-Trotanoy is situated in the middle of the Pomerol district.
-You reach it when passing the railway line after leaving Libourne, coming to the little roundabout where D244 road to Catusseau starts and turns left.
-Few kilometers.
-It's located just outside the eastern part of the district, called "Le Plateau Argileux," where clay and the famous "crasse de fer" (iron dirt) are very predominant and where all the best properties in Pomerol are situated.
-Trotanoy vineyard borders the north hamlet of Bourgneuf and Chemin de La Cabanne road to the east.
+Trotanoy is located in the Pomerol district, just outside the eastern part known as "Le Plateau Argileux," where clay and "crasse de fer" (iron dirt) are prevalent.
+The vineyard borders the north hamlet of Bourgneuf and the Chemin de La Cabanne road to the east.

 ----